SaLaMaNdeR-81/SaLaMaNdeR-81/README.md

 - 💻 I'm Junior FullStack Developer
 - 👀 I'm interested in programming
-- 🌱 I'm learning programming
-- 💞️ I like coding with JavaScript
+- 💞️ I like coding with TypeScript

 ---